BachiMjavanadze/terminal-gui2/README.md

    - Note: **`Terminal GUI`** supports `Git Bash` and `PowerShell` scripting languages, so you can write very complex commands.

    - Note: all examples below are for the `Git Bash` terminal.
-To set the `Git Bash` as your default terminal use this configuration `settings.json` of the `VSCode`:
+To set the `Git Bash` as your default terminal use this configuration in `settings.json` of the `VSCode`:

 ```json
 "terminal.integrated.defaultProfile.windows": "Git Bash",